Operators in Java

 Precedence and Associativity of Operators

 Precedence and associative rules are used when dealing with hybrid equations involving more than one type of operator.
-In such cases, these rules determine which part of the equation to consider first as there can be many different valuations for the same equation.
-The below table depicts the precedence of operators in decreasing order as magnitude with the top representing the highest precedence and bottom shows the lowest precedence.
+In such cases, these rules determine which part of the equation to consider first, as there can be many different valuations for the same equation.
+The below table depicts the precedence of operators in decreasing order as magnitude, with the top representing the highest precedence and the bottom showing the lowest precedence.

-- Precedence and Associativity: There is often a confusion when it comes to hybrid equations that is equations having multiple operators.
+1. Precedence and Associativity: There is often confusion when it comes to hybrid equations which are equations having multiple operators.
 The problem is which part to solve first.
 There is a golden rule to follow in these situations.
 If the operators have different precedence, solve the higher precedence first.
-If they have same precedence, solve according to associativity, that is either from right to left or from left to right.
-Explanation of below program is well written in comments withing the program itself.
+If they have the same precedence, solve according to associativity, that is, either from right to left or from left to right.
+The explanation of the below program is well written in comments within the program itself.

 a+b/d = 20 a+b*d-e/f = 219

-- Be a Compiler: Compiler in our systems uses lex tool to match the greatest match when generating tokens.
+2. Be a Compiler: Compiler in our systems uses a lex tool to match the greatest match when generating tokens.
 This creates a bit of a problem if overlooked.
-For example, consider the statement a=b+++c;, to many of the readers this might seem to create compiler error.
+For example, consider the statement a=b+++c; too many of the readers might seem to create a compiler error.
 But this statement is absolutely correct as the token created by lex are a, =, b, ++, +, c.
-Therefore this statement has a similar effect of first assigning b+c to a and then incrementing b.
-Similarly, a=b+++++c; would generate error as tokens generated are a, =, b, ++, ++, +, c. which is actually an error as there is no operand after second unary operand.
+Therefore, this statement has a similar effect of first assigning b+c to a and then incrementing b.
+Similarly, a=b+++++c; would generate an error as tokens generated are a, =, b, ++, ++, +, c. which is actually an error as there is no operand after the second unary operand.

 Value of a(b+c), b(b+1), c = 10, 11, 0

-- Using + over (): When using + operator inside system.out.println() make sure to do addition using parenthesis.
-If we write something before doing addition, then string addition takes place, that is associativity of addition is left to right and hence integers are added to a string first producing a string, and string objects concatenate when using +, therefore it can create unwanted results.
+3. Using + over (): When using + operator inside system.out.println() make sure to do addition using parenthesis.
+If we write something before doing addition, then string addition takes place, that is, associativity of addition is left to right, and hence integers are added to a string first producing a string, and string objects concatenate when using +.
+Therefore it can create unwanted results.